04 - Cassandra

 Introduction

 In this lab we are going to have a closer look at Cassandra, a database engine which was designed for high availability and scalability.
-To achieve these goals the databases on the cassandra engine are distributed on any desired nodes.
+To achieve these goals the databases on the Cassandra engine are distributed on any desired nodes.
 The Cassandra engine focuses upon a decentralized architecture.
 We build a simple cluster, create a table and modify data by using the Cassandra Query Language (CQL).

 Further on we will have a quick look at the cqlsh, establish a connection to our Cassandra cluster and run simple read and write queries against the Cassandra database.
 We then examine an application architecture with whose we are able to handle request storms, in our case from an MQTT broker and write down data to a replicated database like Cassandra.